 We eventually got back to the hold where I could make him comfortable and he was hand-grazed by Rosie while Miranda and I we moved all the gear back to the trailer.
 I got to the B&B around 9pm.
 What a great team effort it had been.
 Miranda and Rosie were saints, especially to put up with me barking instructions in the hold when the pressure was on.
 While we all had specific jobs to do, there is an amount of improvisation given circumstances on the day and we got slicker as the competition went on.
 It was another early start for me the next day to pack the trailer and give Talisman a leg stretch before the long journey home.

 Driving home was the first time I allowed myself to think about the whole experience.
 I was surprised to feel excited by what we had achieved which was a significant improvement, in many respects, on last year and I marvelled at how quickly I had forgotten the extreme effort of months of training, the intensity of preparation and packing, the long drive, the perpetual motion of the last few days and the stamina required to stand up in the stirrups for 75 miles, concentrating every stride of the way.
-The human condition is remarkably resilient and it amazes me our capacity to forget pain and discomfort when it is no longer there!
+The human condition is remarkably robust and it amazes me our capacity to forget pain and discomfort when it is no longer there!
 I believe Talisman has a win in him at this level and that he might make the Championship distance of 160K.